Fondation-SCP/scp-scripts-anthology/README.md

 * `--all-tags` (`-T`): pages must include all following tags.
 Put them between quotation marks and separate each tag by a space.
 * `--one-of-tags` (`-t`): pages must include one of the following tags.
 Put them between quotation marks and separate each tag by a space.
 * `--info` (`-i`): define the information requested from Crom.
 Must be in a format that Crom can understand.
 Default: `"url, wikidotInfo { title }"`.
+* `--source-contains`: keeps the pages that contains the given string.
+Can be used multiple times; only the pages containing all strings will be kept.
+Must be used with a --info asking for at least the source.